Always From Scratch

 *Please see more notes about ingredients below in the recipe card.

-Some options you may want to add lemon butter sauce to are:
+Some options you may want to add lemon cream sauce to are:

-• Chicken thighs or Italian Chicken Cutlets, or serve it over Cast Iron Lemon Basil Orzo with Chicken Thighs
+• For chicken: Grilled Lemon Pepper Chicken Thighs or Italian Chicken Cutlets, or serve it over Cast Iron Lemon Basil Orzo with Chicken Thighs

-• Mussels!
-I love our Steamed Mussels in White Wine but you could use this sauce to steam your mussels for a delicious flavor.
+• For seafood: Mussels and clams!
+I love our Steamed Mussels in White Wine, but you could use this sauce to steam your mussels for a delicious flavor or pour it over your seared scallops!

 How to Make Lemon Cream Sauce

-This recipe is only for the sauce.
+This recipe is only for the creamy lemon sauce.
 Whenever using this recipe, you can cook whatever your protein or vegetable is in the same pan right before you start the sauce.

 shallots and garlic sauteing